seiyria/Roguathia/README.md

 * Assertions, unit tests, logging, general code refactoring / cleanup
 * IRC bot (Selyk) to announce major events (deaths, etc) / scrollback to chat
 * Track statistics (games played, monsters killed, killed by, total SP/KP/VP, features interacted with [doors opened, etc])
-* Refactor / reorg / unit tests for classes
+* Refactor / reorg / unit tests for classes, remove magic numbers

 # Post-release
 * Doors that require keys that are spawned in the level, and have treasure or stairs behind them